VooraUdayBhaskar/path-protection-demo/README.md

   - Branding, database connection, Guardian/MFA policy, and app/client configuration derived from baseline inputs.
 - **Outputs:** Helpful values like database connection ID, MFA policy state, etc., are surfaced by `output {}` blocks.

 > **State:** Use a secure remote backend in production.
-(The sample includes local artifacts; for real environments configure Terraform Cloud, S3 + DynamoDB, etc.)
+(This POC includes local artifacts for storing the terraform state file; for real environments configure Terraform Cloud, S3 + DynamoDB, etc.)

 ---